JetBrains/teamcity-documentation/topics/upgrade-notes.md

 __Default location for TeamCity Data Directory when installed with Windows installer__
 This is only relevant for fresh TeamCity installations with Windows installer.
 Existing settings are preserved if you upgrade an existing installation.
-Windows installer now uses `%ALLUSERSPROFILE%\JetBrains\TeamCity` location as default one for [TeamCity Data Directory](teamcity-data-directory.md).
-In TeamCity 7.0 and previous versions that used to be `%USERPROFILE%\.BuildServer`.
+Windows installer now uses `%\ALLUSERSPROFILE%\JetBrains\TeamCity` location as default one for [TeamCity Data Directory](teamcity-data-directory.md).
+In TeamCity 7.0 and previous versions that used to be `%\USERPROFILE%\.BuildServer`.

 __Windows domain login module__
 When TeamCity server runs under Windows and Windows domain user authentication is used, TeamCity now uses another library (Waffle) to talk to the Windows domain.
 Under Linux the behavior is unchanged: jCIFS library is used as it were.